 - Participate in at least three HTMC sponsored hikes within the 12 months prior to applying for membership (this may include up to two Sundays of Trail Maintenance, but the 3rd hike must be a regular HTMC sponsored hike)

 - Fill out a membership application

-* Includes $25 renewal for next year
+* Includes $30 early-bird renewal for the next year